What Is Prezista?

 Generic Name: Darunavir

 Prezista is a medication used to slow the progression of HIV.
 The U.S. Food and Drug Administration (FDA) approved the medication for adults and children ages 3 and up.
 This medication is available in tablet and oral suspension form.
-It is typically used in combination with other HIV medications, such as rintonavir (Norvir).
+It’s used in combination with other HIV medications.
+Ritonavir (Norvir) is added to Prezista to increase its blood levels for good effect.

 Read the FDA description of Prezista.